 Once we got moving, things settled.
 Sachie, Hugh, and I loaded into the van and drove north to Anacortes, about two and a half hours.
 It was mid-afternoon.
 Hugh slept most of the way.
 Conversation came easily.
 It felt natural, like time hadn’t broken anything, just stretched it.

 We had an early dinner at a restaurant on the water in Anacortes.
 Pat and Sarah drove up from Portland with their three girls and joined us.
 John Innes and Kristi had been invited but were tired from the drive and didn’t come.
 I had raw oysters, another seafood dish, and a margarita.
 My dad ordered one beer and then told the server, “Please bring another one in exactly twelve minutes.”
 He always does this.
 He usually has two beers this way; that day he had a third later.
-I find the whole thing funny.
+I find the whole thing very funny.

 I ordered a second drink—a Negroni, which wasn’t on the menu.
 The waitress said she thought the bartender could figure it out.
 It arrived with no ice.
 I considered sending it back but she was busy, so I let it go.